-* Our English PEN and Goethe Institut funded translation is out this week! *
+* Funded by English PEN and the Goethe Institut *

 Not just another collection of short biographies, this book adds women’s stories to the wider context of global history.
 Our perception of history is formed by those who record it, and traditionally it has been told by men, for men, about the achievements of men.
 Women were often deemed less important, their letters destroyed, their stories ignored.